 Ashes is about all this and it is about blablabla, like one of the dancers almost falling away said when energy seemed to void is body in the air.

-Greenwich and Docklands International Festival co-commission of Graeae and Strange Fruit.
+Against the Tide is a Greenwich and Docklands International Festival co-commission of Graeae and Strange Fruit.
 The production brought together the creative skills of a team of UK and Australian artists jointly led by Jenny Sealey (Graeae) and Sue Broadway (Strange Fruit) and was performed by a group of 'stormers' (friends from the Storm at the Lyric Hammersmith) among other actors from both companies, namely, Chisato Minamimura, Caroline Parker, Daryl Beeton, Daryl Jackson, David Ellington and Milton Lopes.
 The announced 'outdoor extravaganza on the banks of the Thames' didn't fall short, creating a small beach with four high flexible poles evoking multiple realities and making the audience look up in wonder.
 Multiple WOWS! paced the aerial performance that fused theatre, dance and circus, super-sizing the overall peformance with sublime moments in the sky of our own dreams.